AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ---
 # Share projects

-You can share a project with existing Adobe Analytics users within your organization, or you can share with people outside your organization.
+You can share an Analysis Workspace project with the following types of users:

-* Adobe Analytics users in your organization
+* Users in your organization who have access to Adobe Analytics

 * Users in your organization who don't have access to Adobe Analytics